LEADERSHIP FORUM

 ATTENDANCE

-Scheduled monthly meeting attendance is mandatory in order to successfully complete the program.
-At the beginning of the year, participants are asked to arrange their busy schedules to prioritize for these once-per-month events.
-Meetings generally occur on 2nd or 3rd Thursdays from 4:00pm to 7:00pm.
+Scheduled monthly session attendance is mandatory to successfully complete the program.
+At the beginning of the year, participants are asked to prioritize these once-per-month events by arranging their schedules accordingly.
+Monthly sessions generally occur on the 3rd Wednesday from 3-7 pm.
+The program kicks off with a 2-3 day retreat designed to help the class build a closer connection and establish a strong foundation for collaboration throughout the year.

 CLASS SIZE

-In order to facilitate an effective learning environment, Leadership Forum class size is limited to between 6 and 10 individuals per calendar year.
-Selected participants are chosen through an application process which receives final approval from the AIA Triangle Board of Directors.
+To foster an effective learning environment, the Leadership Forum class size is limited to 6-10 individuals per year.
+Participants are selected through an application process, with final approval from the AIA Triangle Board of Directors.

 GIVING BACK

-Leadership Forum promotes strong connections to the community through volunteer activities, educational initiatives, and through its content and curriculum.
+The Leadership Forum promotes strong community connections through volunteer activities, educational initiatives, and its thoughtfully designed content and curriculum.

 LIFELONG NETWORK